artha42/quartz-jruby/README.markdown

 > Quartz is a full-featured, open source job scheduling service that can be integrated with, or used along side virtually any Java EE or Java SE application - from the smallest stand-alone application to the largest e-commerce system.
 Quartz can be used to create simple or complex schedules for executing tens, hundreds, or even tens-of-thousands of jobs; jobs whose tasks are defined as standard Java components that may executed virtually anything you may program them to do.
 The Quartz Scheduler includes many enterprise-class features, such as JTA transactions and clustering.

+Here is a quick [blog post](http://www.artha42.com/blog/scheduling_jobs_with_quartz_jruby) comparing the the Java version to the Ruby Version.

 ## Usage